akgoode/snap-calculator/README.md

 Error: Bad input, please start over.
 ```

-Additionally, printing or otherwise using the calculator as a string will result in the a string that describes the current set of values on its stack.
+Additionally, printing or otherwise using the calculator as a string will result in a string that describes the current set of values on its stack.
 This is useful for presenting a good user interface for consumption by 3rd parties.

 The command line version of this app adds a little more visibility into the current state of the calculator using this feature.
 When starting the app, it will show an empty calculator object and a dividing line.
 When the user enters a value, it will appear in the calculator object.
 When the user enters an operator, the operation will occur and the calculator will update to show the resulting value in the calculator.
 This was a design choice to make this particular implementation of the calculator a bit more user-friendly to someone who may be inputting values on the command line, and was implemented outside of the calculator class.
 The API of the calculator itself only takes in values and returns values or errors, and leaves this part up to the implementation.

-Some examples:
+Some examples of the command line wrapper around the calculator:

 ```
 ************